-St. Lawrence Market complex is comprised of three main buildings, which include the South Market, the North Market and St. Lawrence Hall.
+St. Lawrence Market complex comprises three main buildings, which include the South Market, the North Market and St. Lawrence Hall.
 The main and lower levels of the South Market are where you’ll find over 120 specialty vendors selling everything from organic fruits and vegetables, to baked goods, spices, prepared foods, seafood and meats (just to name a few of the things you’ll find here).

 The second floor of the South Market is where you’ll find the Market Gallery, which houses rotating exhibits related to the art, culture and history of Toronto.

-The North Market is mainly known for the Saturday Farmers' Market, which has been happening here since 1803 and still going strong today.
-The market runs 5 a.m. to 3 p.m. on Saturdays.
-In addition to the farmers’ market, the North Market and its surrounding plaza also play host to a weekly antique show on Sundays from dawn until 5 p.m.
+The North Market is mainly known for the Saturday Farmers' Market, which has been happening since 1803 and is still going strong today.
+In 2008, the city of Toronto approved redevelopment of the historic site.
+As such, the Farmers' Market and the Sunday Antique Market have been moved to a temporary site.

 Location and When to Visit

 If you’re taking the TTC you can get to the market via King Subway Station.
-Once you get the station, take the 504 King streetcar east to Jarvis St, then walk south to Front St. You can also get to the market from Union Station and then walking east about three blocks to Front St.
+Once you get the station, take the 504 King streetcar east to Jarvis St, then walk south to The Esplanade.
+You can also get to the market from Union Station and then walking east about three blocks to The Esplanade.